Shutterfly Promises Robust Returns

 Shas is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 Shutterfly (NASDAQ: SFLY) recently reported its FY 2012 financial performance.
 The company posted robust numbers that make it a highly profitable prospect for potential investors.
 Total revenue grew by nearly 35% to $641 million, while Unique Users grew by 30% to 7.1 million.
 The exceptional growth by the company in the last few years can be attributed to active acquisitions and strong performance in the consumer segment.
 Shutterfly last year acquired Photoccino and Penguin Digital, which enabled the American based corporation to constantly develop on its existing operations and increase the online transactions.
-Shutterfly primarily competes with American Greetings (NYSE: AM), Snapfish, Cafe Press in the online printing space and Apple in mobile apps.
+Shutterfly primarily competes with American Greetings (UNKNOWN: AM.DL), Snapfish, Cafe Press in the online printing space and Apple in mobile apps.

 Shutterfly iPhone Application